outpaddling/devpub-mount/README.md

-# devpubmount
+# devpub-mount
-External media mount interface for NetBSD's devpubd
+External media mount interface for NetBSD's devpubd.

+Modeled on FreeBSD's sysutils/automount, but written from scratch.